-Figure 1 Illustration of SEAHIVE system configurations (left) and application of the system (right).
-Project Results/Planned Investigation SEAHIVE is currently under development through physical testing at the University of Miami, Surge STructure Atmospheric Interaction (SUSTAIN) Facility (Figure 2).
+Figure 1 Illustration of SEAHIVE system applications.

+Project Results SEAHIVE is currently under development through physical testing at the University of Miami, Surge STructure Atmospheric Interaction (SUSTAIN) Facility (Figure 2) and an auxiliary material study on biocompatibility.
 SUSTAIN is a wind-wave tank that can generate directionally varying waves using a 12-paddle system combined with direct wind forces, simulating hurricane conditions up to Category 5 on the Saffir-Simpson scale.
-SUSTAIN allows physical testing of SEAHIVE elements at near-full-scale conditions, as well as scaled system configurations, providing a unique opportunity for experimental validation of the system's performance under varying wave conditions and water levels as well as extreme tidal conditions.
-SEAHIVE elements with circular, hexagonal, and square cross-sectional profiles and circular perforation configurations that vary in diameter and/or void wall surface over solid surface ratios are currently being tested under a series of wave conditions for load definition, optimization of the outer profile, void configuration for wave energy dissipation, and performance characterization through pressure, water velocity, and wave height measurements (Figure 3).
+It thus allows physical testing of SEAHIVE elements at near-full-scale conditions, as well as scaled system configurations, providing a unique opportunity for experimental validation of the system's performance under varying wave conditions and water levels as well as extreme tidal conditions.
+Stage 1 investigations focused on testing SEAHIVE element models in SUSTAIN.
+Elements with square, circular and hexagonal cross-sectional profiles and circular perforations that varied in diameter and/or void wall surface over solid surface ratios were thus tested under a variety of wave conditions for load definition, optimization of the outer profile, void configuration for wave energy dissipation, and performance characterization through pressure, water velocity, and wave height measurements.
 Testing conditions were defined based on a dimensional analysis of the Froude number between wave history data from four locations/zones within the United States and the experimental models designed for the SUSTAIN tank.
-Preliminary results showed that element perforations decrease wave dynamic forces on the elements as well as reflection.
-Future tests include multi-element SEAHIVE testing for system design considerations as well as quantification of the system's performance.
+Data analysis revealed differences in pressure and water level measurements among the SEAHIVE element configurations tested.
+Differences in pressure, both in magnitude and distribution, between the elements are attributed to differences in the projected areas of the elements perpendicular to the wave direction, the presence of perforations (i.e., placement and void ratio) along the elements, as well as to the flow field around the elements.
+Work in Stage 2 of the project focuses on the characterization of SEAHIVE system performance for different system configurations.
+In light of the COVID-19 pandemic, Stage 2 experimental testing in SUSTAIN and the auxiliary material study on biocompatibility have been postponed and are expected to resume in Fall 2020.
+Material samples were recovered after an 8-month period under water in Biscayne Bay, Florida.